QianRuan/histruct/README.md

 Figure 1: Architecture of the HiStruct+ model.
 The model consists of a base TLM for sentence encoding and two stacked inter-sentence Transformer layers for hierarchical contextual learning with a sigmoid classifier for extractive summarization.
 The two blocks shaded in light-green are the HiStruct injection components

-## ROUGEs results on PubMed and arXiv
+## ROUGE results on PubMed and arXiv

 ![image](https://user-images.githubusercontent.com/28861305/159074104-fdf15316-1c7d-4e7a-809b-935bd5d17965.png)![image](https://user-images.githubusercontent.com/28861305/159074172-eb18dcc1-95e9-4b07-a3fa-43e9572bba46.png)